ananyasen7/ananyasen7.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Atmosphere and Ocean Sciences
+  - Climate Science and Atmospheric Dynamics
   - Air Quality Monitoring
+  - Oceanic and Atmospheric Interactions
+  - Urban and Regional Air Quality Systems
   - Climate Modeling and Predictive Analytics
   - Machine Learning in Environmental Sciences